 - To consider each student individually and to understand if and how the student is impacted by their disability in a higher education living and learning environment in order to make an informed decision about the need for accommodations and services.

 Accommodation decisions cannot be made until, a Request For Services Form, medical documentation to support the diagnosis and accommodations has been submitted and SDS staff has conducted an intake to discuss the limitations, challenges or barriers to access.

 SDS reviews documentation on a case-by-case basis.
 However, acceptable documentation should be current and reflect the following:

 - The diagnostic methodology used

 - The current functional impact on the individual

 - The expected progression or stability of the disability

 - Current and past accommodations, services, and/or medications

-- Recommendations for academic accommodations and services
+- Recommendations for academic or housing accommodations and services

 Does UMBC provide testing for learning disabilities?